blubeatbee/blubeatbee/README.md

 <img alt="" src="https://img.shields.io/badge/any_text-you_like-blue?style=social"/>
 -->

-Born to frontend, forced to backend.

-Nerd, programmer, and peruser of documentation.
+Born to frontend, forced to backend - Nerd, programmer, and peruser of documentation.

 Something to improve about myself: rest more; once I start going, I have a hard time stopping.